Missouri Estate Planning

-So as you can see, the process does not have to be intimidating, convoluted, or time consuming.
+The estate planning process does not have to be intimidating, convoluted, or time consuming.
 Planning your estate is like exercise: you may not look forward to it, but you sure do feel great when it is done.
 Plus, since most of our estate planning cases are done on a flat fee, you will know exactly what the services cost before you decide to hire us.

-If our method of estate planning sounds like a good fit for your family or if you have additional questions, please call us or email us anytime to speak with one of our Missouri attorneys.
+If our method of estate planning sounds like a good fit for your family, or if you have additional questions, please call us or email us anytime to speak with one of our Missouri attorneys.
 What better time is there than today?
 Why not just take the first step and contact us?
 We appreciate your time and thank you for visiting our site.